Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: An effective Bergman kernel formula

 \begin{itemize}[wide]

-\item Parts (1a) and (1b) together show that the two possible options in case 1 ($\beta_1 = m-1$ or $\kappa(\beta_1,\beta_2) = m-1$) in fact both correspond to the same, uniquely determined $\beta$-value: $(\beta_1,\beta_2) = (m-1,n)$.
-This corresponds to a single monomial term in the sum above, which we now name.
-Recalling \eqref{E:Dbasic_def}, define
+\item Proposition \ref{P:Finding-effective-coefficients} parts (1a) and (1b) together show that the two possible options in case 1 ($\beta_1 = m-1$ or $\kappa(\beta_1,\beta_2) = m-1$) in fact both correspond to the same, uniquely determined $\beta$-value: $(\beta_1,\beta_2) = (m-1,n)$.
+This corresponds to a single monomial term in the sum above, which we now give a name.
+Recalling the definition of $D_m$ in \eqref{E:Dbasic_def}, define